-We offer three tracks in Education: Urban Teaching and Educational Studies.
-In both tracks students develop a critical lens for looking at the issues facing public schooling and consider ways to promote fair and inclusive policies and practices for all children in our public system.
+We offer three tracks in Education: Urban Teaching, Education Studies, and Urban Studies with a Specialization in Education.
+In all three tracks, students develop a critical lens for looking at the issues facing public schooling and consider ways to promote fair and inclusive policies and practices for all children in our public system.

 The program is open to all undergraduates at Columbia (BC, CC, GS, SEAS).